gpoulter/pydedupe/doc/index.rst

   when you have to join data sets that do not have a unique database key in common.
 A data set that has undergone record linkage is said to be linked.

-PyDedupe has been in use since January 2009 as an internal tool for linking a directory database, where it identifies groups of records where the same business has been entered multiple times with variations on name, address and contact details.
-This is the core library of routines.
+The author of PyDedupe has been using it since January 2009 as an internal tool for linking a directory database.
+The PyDedupe scripts identify groups of records where the same business has been entered multiple times with variations on name, address and contact details.

+PyDedupe has been designed to support maximum flexibility of algorithm.
+Although it comes with a small set of common encoding, comparison and classification methods, the required interface to those methods is a simple function call, making it easy to plug in new algorithms.

+PyDedupe also supports maximum flexibility in the data it accepts: we believe that you should not have to edit your data in order to satisfy arbitrary input restrictions of a record linkage tool.
+PyDedupe accepts any tabular data as a list of records that may come from any source, such as CSV file, database or XML.
+The linkage strategy has extension points for specifying arbitrary transformations on fields for the purposes of indexing or comparison - all without changing the original records.
+This facility has been used to combine multiple phone number fields, including a field which contained semicolon-delimited numbers, to compare only the domain from a URL field, and much more.

 Installation
 ============

-PyDedupe runs on Python_ 2.5, 2.6 or 2.7.
+PyDedupe runs on Python_ 2.5, 2.6 or 2.7, and because it has no dependencies, porting to Python 3 is planned.

 For installation from PyPi_, run `easy_install pydedupe` or using PIP run `pip install pydedupe`.